 Note: Syllabi are for course approval and reference only.
 Students will receive up-to-date syllabi when their courses begin.

 Students enroll in one of the following courses:

-(Formerly CAS HI 325/PO 381.)
-This course provides an introduction to the trends, themes, and debates that have shaped modern Irish history.
+- This course provides an introduction to the trends, themes, and debates that have shaped modern Irish history.
 Each lecture focuses on one or two themes in the history of modern Ireland, examining the background to these themes and investigating the impact they have had on Irish society.
 The course primarily focuses on the nineteenth and twentieth centuries, but where necessary events in earlier centuries are referred to and explained.
 Among the topics examined are Ireland’s relationship with Britain, the constitutional and revolutionary traditions in Irish nationalism, the political and economic development of the Republic, the role of religion in the independent Irish state, the Northern Ireland "Troubles," and the role of sport in Irish culture.
-Connolly.
-Syllabus
+Kennedy.

 - CAS EC 497 Internship in Business/Economics